King's College London: Associateship of King's College

-The Associateship of King's College (AKC) is the original award of King's College, dating back to its foundation in 1829 and first awarded in 1835.
+The Associateship of King's College (AKC) dates to its foundation in 1829 and was first awarded in 1835.
 It was designed to reflect the twin objectives of King's College's 1829 royal charter to maintain the connection between "sound religion and useful learning" and to teach the "doctrines and duties of Christianity".

 Today, the AKC is a modern tradition that offers an inclusive, research-led programme of lectures that gives students the opportunities to engage with religious, philosophical and ethical issues alongside their main degree course.
 Graduates of King's College London may be eligible to be elected as 'Associates' of King's College by the authority of King's College London council, delegated to the academic board.
 After election, they are entitled to use the post-nominal letters "AKC".

 Fellowship of King's College

 The Fellowship of King's College (FKC) is the highest award that can be bestowed upon an individual by King's College London.
 The award of the fellowship is governed by a statute of King's College London and reflects distinguished service to King's by a member of staff, conspicuous service to King's, or the achievement of distinction by those who were at one time closely associated with King's College London.

 The proposal to establish a fellowship of King's was first considered in 1847.
 John Allen, a former chaplain of King's, was the first FKC.
-Each fellow had to pay two guineas for the fellowship privilege initially, but the fee was ceased from 1850.
+Each fellow had to pay two guineas for the fellowship privilege initially, but the fee ceased in 1850.
 A wide variety of people were elected as fellows of King's, including former principal Alfred Barry, former King's student then professor Thorold Rogers, architect William Burges and ornithologist Robert Swinhoe.
 The first women fellows were elected in 1904.
-Lilian Faithfull, vice-principal of the King's Ladies’ Department from 1894 to 1906, was one of the first women fellows.
+Lilian Faithfull, vice-principal of the King's Ladies' Department from 1894 to 1906, was one of the first women fellows.